IntelliTraceAI/sense-detection/README.md

 # 🌟 Introduction

-Welcome to the Neutron TimeCube (NTC) analysis tools repository!
+Welcome to the NTC analysis tools repository!
 This project is designed to provide researchers and data analysts with tools to interpret and visualize data from the NTC, a sophisticated device used in neutron detection and characterization.

 ## 📜 Description